Jakisundays/Jakisundays/README.md

-<h2 align="center">👋 I'm Jacob, a Full Stack enthusiast 🌐 with a passion for AI 🤖 and Web Development 💻.</h2>
+<h1 align="center">👋 I'm Jacob, a Full Stack with a passion for AI 🤖 and Web Development 💻.</h1>

 ###